Nuclear Regulatory Commission.

 F. the exemption will not result in a significant decrease in the level of safety otherwise provided by the design.

-2. Accordingly, the licensees are granted an exemption from the certified AP1000 DCD Tier 1 information, as described in the licensee's request dated July 6, 2015, supplemented by letter dated March 24, 2016.
-This exemption is related to, and necessary for, the granting of License Amendment No. 45, which is being issued concurrently with this exemption.
+2. Accordingly, the licensee is granted an exemption from the certified AP1000 DCD Tier 1 information, as described in the licensee's request dated October 30, 2014, supplemented July 13, 2015.
+This exemption is related to, and necessary for, the granting of License Amendment No. 44, which is being issued concurrently with this exemption.

-3. As explained in Section 5.0 of the NRC staff's Safety Evaluation that supports this license amendment (ADAMS Accession No. ML16075A107), this exemption meets the eligibility criteria for categorical exclusion set forth in 10 CFR 51.22(c)(9).
+3. As explained in Section 5 of the NRC staff's Safety Evaluation that supports this license amendment (ADAMS Accession No. ML16076A430), this exemption meets the eligibility criteria for categorical exclusion set forth in 10 CFR 51.22(c)(9).
 Therefore, pursuant to 10 CFR 51.22(b), no environmental impact statement or environmental assessment needs to be prepared in connection with the issuance of the exemption.

 4. This exemption is effective as of the date of its issuance.